-Petroleum volumes are projected to remain flat through 2016 and 2017, depending on customer demand.
-Petroleum is forecasted at 689K metric tons.
+Petroleum volumes are projected to remain flat, depending on customer demand.
+Petroleum is forecasted to be 636K metric tons in 2018.

-Molasses volumes are expected to be flat in 2016 with 5% growth in 2017.
-Molasses volume are forecasted at 46K metric tons.
+Molasses volumes are expected to grow 42 percent in 2018.
+2017 volumes were negatively impacted by high sugar prices.
+Molasses volume are forecasted to be 49K metric tons in 2018.